All About Minerals

 Boron deficiency also causes decreased blood levels of eostrogen and testosterone, both of which are associated with calcium loss and bone demineralisation.

-Boron recommended daily intake (RDI)
+Boron recommened intake

 INFANTS 0-12mths not known